90 Sights in Potsdam, Germany (with Map and Images)

 Haus der Brandenburgisch-Preußischen Geschichte Klabauter2 / CC BY-SA 3.0

-The House of Brandenburg-Prussian History (HBPG) is a museum in the New Market in Potsdam, which is located in the coachhorse stable.
-It is understood as an open forum for active engagement with Brandenburg and Prussian history.
+The Brandenburg Museum for Future, Present and History, until 2024 House of Brandenburg-Prussian History, is a museum on the Neuer Markt in Potsdam, which is located there in the carriage horse stable.
+It sees itself as an open forum for active engagement with Brandenburg and Prussian history.

 Wikipedia: Haus der Brandenburgisch-Preußischen Geschichte (DE), Website